jackyzha0/quartz/content/index.md

 Feel free to properly reference any of the content within in your own gardens or work.
 Don’t plagiarize.

 **Do not input my work into a generative AI for any purpose, including to train or update the model, explore alternate positions to mine, or to converse with the work.** Keep the moles out of the garden.

+### Privacy/Terms of Use
+- I don't run analytics of any kind on this site.
+- I don't share any of my content with third parties, nor do I consent to third party use of my content which I retain a copyright in.
+	- The sole exception to this policy is that third parties are permitted to link to this webpage in their own content.
+- Comments
+	- The time of posting, username, and comment content are all public facing and stored on the server for the sole purpose of providing a comment service.
+These are not shared with any third parties except to the extent that someone may access that public facing data through this site.